tritonmc/triton-website/docs/guides/first-translation.md

 `&c[playerName] doesn''t have permission for: [permission]` with `%1` and `%2`.
 The result should be something like `&c%1 doesn''t have permission for: %2`.

-::: tip
+:::tip
-Now matter how the plugin you're translating handles variables, you'll always need to replace them with `%1`, `%2`, `%3`, etc...
+No matter how the plugin you're translating handles variables, you'll always need to replace them with `%1`, `%2`, `%3`, etc...
 The original variables will be used in _Step 2_.
 :::